-They'd come up from the Verde Valley to hike to the summit of Humphreys (beginning at 3pm), but unbeknownst to them, they weren't actually on the Humphrey's Trail.
+They'd come up from the Verde Valley to hike to the summit of Humphreys beginning at 3 p.m., but unbeknownst to them, they were not actually on the Humphreys Trail.
 Instead, they'd hiked down the Kachina Trail, away from Humphreys.
-At some point, they decided to go off-trail anyway and up, towards a different summit, but eventually turned back when their energy supplies and daylight started to fade fast.
+At some point, they decided to go off-trail anyway and up toward a different summit.
+Eventually, the two turned back when their energy supplies and daylight started to fade quickly.

-At about 9:30pm, I heard SAR activity on the online scanner, so I knew the call-out was coming.
-At around 10pm it did, and I and five other volunteers, including one K9 handler with two search dogs, responded.
-In three pairs of two, myself with the handler and the two youngest of her four air-scenting Golden Retrievers, split up per our assignments and headed to our starting locations.
+At about 9:30 p.m., I heard SAR activity on the online scanner, so I knew the call-out was coming.
+At around 10:00, it did, and I and five other volunteers, including one K9 handler with two search dogs, responded.
+In three pairs of two, myself with the handler and the two youngest of her four air-scenting golden retrievers, split up per our assignments and headed to our starting locations.

-Cindy and I began hiking with the dogs from the trailhead at the Snowbowl ski area.
-Another pair of searchers drove down Schultz Pass Rd. and headed up the Weatherford Trail to intersect with the Kachina Trail from that end, and another pair drove down Friedline Prairie Road to hike up and intersect with the trail at another location.
-So we were searching from both ends and in the middle.
-I had a feeling, based on the information our Coordinator was given by the one hiker on the phone, that Cindy and I were closest to their locations.
+Cindy and I began hiking with the dogs from the trailhead at Snowbowl.
+Another pair of searchers drove down Schultz Pass Rd., then headed up the Weatherford Trail to intersect with the Kachina Trail from the other end, and our third pair of searchers drove down Friedline Prairie Road to that trailhead, to hike up and intersect the Kachina Trail at another location.
+So, we were searching from both ends and in the middle.
+I had a feeling, based on the information our coordinator was given by the one hiker on the phone, that Cindy and I were closest to the subjects' locations.

-The young man I was with told me that he'd practically carried his friend for a while, who was in worse shape.
-Finally, the other subject had said he had to stop and lay down, while the first guy kept going.
+The young man I was with told me that, for a while, he'd practically carried his friend, who was in worse shape.
+Finally, the friend had said he had to stop and lay down, while the first guy kept going.
 At some point, he too had stopped, but the two remained in distant voice contact.
 That is, until the weaker of the two either fell asleep or passed out for a time.
 When he awoke, he later said, there was no answer from his friend.
 That's because his friend (the one I was with) had decided to try to keep going with the light from his phone.
-He'd made progress for about another forty-five minutes before he again had to stop.
-I believe it was then that he called 9-1-1.
+He'd made progress for about another 45 minutes before he again had to stop.
+I believe it was then that he'd called 9-1-1.

-Probably about a mile or so past where we'd found the first subject, the dogs again alerted, this time heading off trail, up-slope into a gulley.
-In the distance, Cindy heard the sound of the bells on the dogs' collars increase in speed, meaning they were running.
+About a mile or so past where we'd found the first subject, the dogs again alerted, this time heading off trail, up-slope into a gully.
+In the distance, Cindy heard the jingling of the bells on the dogs' collars increase in speed, meaning they were running.
 Then she heard a bark, as one of her dogs will often do when alerting at night.
-Then the two returned to her, gave their other alerts--jumped on her--and took off back into the gulley as Cindy followed.
+Then the dogs returned to her, gave their other alerts—jumped on her—and took off back into the gully as Cindy followed.
 Soon, as the dogs ran back and forth between the human they'd found and their handler, Cindy made voice contact with the second subject.

-Thankfully, after he too rehydrated, the second hiker was able to walk out with Cindy and eventually met myself, his friend, and our Coordinator back at the trailhead.
-After all the obligatory information was gathered, some preparedness information given to the two subjects, and the second young man denied needing medical attention, we all went on our way.
-I was home at 3am.
+Thankfully, after he too was hydrated, the second hiker was able to walk out with Cindy and eventually met me, his friend, and our coordinator back at the trailhead.
+After all the obligatory information was gathered, some preparedness information given to the two subjects, and the second young man declined medical attention, we all went on our way.
+I was home at 3a.m.

 Thank you to those super SAR dogs for making our job that night easier and faster.
 Had the second hiker been unresponsive, finding him without the dogs would have been a much longer, more difficult task.